-CO2: To describe about muscular system, the joints and neuromuscular functions.
+CO2: To describe about muscular system, the joints and neuromuscular functions. movements.

-CO3: To apply the concept of the machinery of the musculo-skeletal system like levers, pulleys and the fundamental principles of motion, its kind and factors determining the kind and modification of motions.
-Also to illustrate the fundamental principles of force and work-force, components of muscular force and also to use the confused effects of two or more forces.
+CO3: To apply the concept of the machinery of the musculo-skeletal system like levers, pulleys and the fundamental principles of motion, its kind and factors determining the kind and 1.
+The machinery of the musculo-skeletal system- the levers, Anatomical levers, the modyficed and faxilations pulley to halasticien are fundahieneal principles of force and work-force.